 Almaas underlined that the response comes in addition to the existing displaced population in the country.
-He also stressed that the winter with its cold is approaching:

 "It is important to remember that the number of Iraqis displaced by the recent fighting comes in addition to all those who have already fled to escape conflict in other parts of the country, notably the displaced on Sindjar mountain in 2014, and from Falluja this summer," said Almaas, "This offensive also comes at a time of the year were temperatures drop – some of the areas in the north, where the camps are located, temperatures can drop below zero at night."

 Under the harsh rule of ISIS